projectcipher/cipher/guides/workspace_setup/README.md

 ## Closing

 Congrats!
-You're set-up with the tools and knowledge to tackle our upcoming guides.
+You're setup with the tools and knowledge to tackle our upcoming guides.

 Be sure to check out [`DOCUMENTATION`](../DOCUMENTATION.md)for extended explanations, examples and practice on the content covered here.